 Note: Most JR trains only offer Ordinary Cars while many long-distance trains also offer Green Cars.

-Who can use the JR Rail Pass?
+Who can use the JR Pass?

 Purchasing and exchanging

-Purchasing the JR Rail Pass is a two step process.
-First of all you will need to buy an ‘Exchange Order’ for the JR Pass.
+Purchasing the JR Rail Pass is a two-step process.
+First of all, you will need to buy an ‘Exchange Order’ for the JR Pass.
 This can be done online or through a travel agent, the price for the JR Pass is everywhere the same, but some parties include a delivery fee.
 We recommend you get your JR Pass here.
 At this page you can easily select your preferred ticket and way of delivery.
 You will then receive a voucher that has to be exchanged to the actual pass inside Japan and within three months of purchase.

 Exchanging the voucher for the JR Pass

-After purchasing the Exchange Order, you will need to turn in the voucher to receive the actual JR Pass.
+After purchasing the Exchange Order, you will need to turn in the Exchange Voucher to receive the actual JR Pass.
 This can be done at the major train stations at airports inside Japan, see the list of JR Pass exchange and sales offices at the official website.
 Please be aware that:

 - The name on the Exchange Order must be the same as the name appearing in your passport.

-- Without your passport, you will not receive the JR Pass (Photocopy is also not accepted).
+- Without your passport, you will not receive the JR Pass (photocopy is also not accepted).